cheerans/Microservices-Architecture/README.md

 Microservice Architecture (Load balanced + High availability)
 =============================================================

 Microservice is a very abused term and Microservices are not supposed to be Micro in size.
 However they have the capability to be Micro, in case of a complete CICD requirement.
-Be warned this comes with a very high hardware price and automated testing overhead.
+Be warned this comes with a very high hardware price and automated testing overhead and fulfillment of complete Microservice independence requirement.
+Complete independence means, a database per Microservice.

+A better design is split Microservices per large homogeneous entity relationship.
+Eg: Order Entry System in one Microservice, Product Catalog and Inventory Management in another Microservice.
+Making Product Description iteself an independent microservice in Netflix model and provides ease of independent deployment and speed to market, but it involves large infrastructure.
+Each tiny Microservice  will have to run in it's own docker container.

 ![alt text](CICD.png)